Qaeda using Mali crisis to expand, France warns

 Paris expects the U.N.
 Security Council to issue a statement on Mali later on Wednesday to show its support of the 15-state West African bloc ECOWAS’s efforts to find a solution to the crisis.

-Valero said it was vital Mali’s neighbors worked together to prevent the rise of radical Islamists in the region.
+Valero said it was vital Mali’s neighbours worked together to prevent the rise of radical Islamists in the region.

 “We’ve been saying for months that regional countries must cooperate with a stronger response to fight AQIM,” he said.